life from Connie and his friends

 world of light.
 We contine our fight for freedom, justice and love.

-you were cruelly imprisoned, they put chains on you,
+they put chains on you,

 but you are